Some people wear their smile like a disguise.

 The people closest to you will understand why a bad situation is hitting you hard, because they’ve followed your journey and they know what you’ve been through.
 They’ll be able to empathize with you (minus the “how dare you feel bad” guilt trip) and offer some words of encouragement (minus the “you don’t know what you’re talking about” critique) in a way you’ll never be able to do for yourself.

-Realize that you cannot fix ALL THE THINGS
+3. Realize You Cannot Fix ALL THE THINGS

 I fully believe that hustle + passion = results.
 But sometimes, you need to accept the fact that even your most passionate hustling will only go so far.

-Sure, I can earn more by working more, but I can’t earn enough to replace an entire second income—at least not at this point in my game.
+Sure, I can earn more by working more, but I can’t earn enough to replace an entire second income — at least not at this point in my game.
 Growth takes time, and I’m already putting in 24/7 weeks as it is.
-At some point (as the husband and I have so eloquently metaphored it), I need to realize that one person alone can’t save an entire sinking ship.
+At some point, I need to realize that one person alone can’t save an entire sinking ship.
 I can help bail us out as we slowly go down, but I can’t let myself go down with the ship in the process.
-Because some things are beyond your control or your ability to triage, and feeling bad for not being able to solve those things is pointless.
+Some things are beyond your control or your ability to triage, and feeling bad for not being able to solve those things is pointless.

-Similarly, an optimistic attitude can work wonders.
-It can help you move through the shitty parts of life and deal when you’re in the midst of them.
+Similarly, an optimistic attitude can work wonders, but it can’t always fix what’s broken.
+Optimism can help you move through the shittier parts of life and deal when you’re in the midst of them.
 But it can’t necessarily make them better.
 Sometimes, things just suck, and all the optimism in the world won’t change that.
-The key is in realizing that optimism is a point of view, not a magic wand.
+The key is in realizing that optimism is mindset, not a magic wand.

 Now that I’ve let myself kick and scream and etc., I can look at where we are and say, “Yes, this sucks, but here are the good things I can focus on.”
 I can begin to move on in spite of the crap, and feel some hope in the possibility of things eventually getting better.

-It’s only by accepting this that optimism has any chance for a foothold, because real optimism isn’t about magically making a bad situation sunny; it’s about finding the rays of light in even the shittiest of situations, even while realizing full well how shitty they are.
+It’s only by accepting this that optimism has any chance for a foothold.
+Real optimism isn’t about magically making a bad situation sunny; it’s about finding the rays of light in even the shittiest of situations, even while realizing full well how shitty they are.

-(Note: “acceptance” does not mean “acquiescence.”
-This is key.)
+“Acceptance” does not mean “acquiescence.”
+This is key.

 Bad days and bad seasons will happen.
 And sometimes it will take a while for you to climb out on the other side of them.
 So in the meantime, be as patient and gentle with yourself as possible, try to find a little happiness where you can, and just keep moving, one step at a time.